Mathnerd314/stroscot/docs/Commentary/BuildSystem.rst

 Cwd FilePath -- Change the current directory of the spawned process.
 By default uses the parent process's current directory.
 If multiple options are specified, each is interpreted relative to the previous one: ``[Cwd "/", Cwd "etc"]`` is equivalent to ``[Cwd "/etc"]``.

 ‘-C dir’ ‘--directory=dir’
   A global version of Cwd that runs at the beginning.
-You should never change the current directory of the parent process after the build starts as multiple thunks running at the same time share the current directory.
+You should never change the current directory of the parent process after the build starts as multiple tasks running at the same time share the current directory.

 Env [(String,String)] -- ^ Replace the environment block in the spawned process.
 By default uses this processes environment.
 AddEnv String String -- ^ Add an environment variable in the child process.